 I find it so much easier to progress monitor the IEP goals of my articulation and phonology students.
 There is less grey area with articulation, it’s either correct or incorrect and this makes it easier for gathering quantitative data!
 Progress monitoring the language goals of my students is more challenging!
 There are so many more variables to consider, such as level of cueing, visual supports and reminders.
 Many of my language goals also contain different skill areas too.
-I have found a few tricks that make it easier that I’d like to share though!
+I have found a few tricks that make it easier that I’d like to share!

 - Remember that in the public schools, we are progress monitoring our IEP goals.
 So, when you write your IEP goals for your students, that’s the time to consider how you will progress monitor that goal!
 Write your goal with your progress monitoring tool in mind or you will drive yourself crazy figuring out how to progress monitor your goals.
 There’s nothing worse than doing a progress report and discovering that you don’t have enough data to comment on the goal because you didn’t have a rubric or data collection system set up!

 2. Use rubrics as a tool for progress monitoring your IEP goals for language (including social language).
-Measuring of language goals, especially ones that contain multiple skills areas are most efficiently measured using a rubric that is tailored for all aspects of the goal!
+Measuring of language goals, especially ones that contain multiple skills areas are most efficiently measured using a rubric that is tailored to all aspects of the goal!
 Take a look at the generic sample rubric I use for language goals that contain multiple skills below: